9erson/bytebles/courses/First Byte at Python/Lesson 1 - The IPO Model.md

 This code will display "John" on the screen.
 By using variables, we can create more dynamic and flexible programs that can store and manipulate different data values.

+### Challenges
+1. Change "John" to your name.
+2. Create a new variable called `age` and assign it the value of your age.

 ## Input